werls/drawbot-halftone/README.md

 python drawbot_halftone.py --path /path/to/image.jpg --preset /path/to/preset.json
 ```

-In the `presets` folder, you can find some examples of preset files.
+In the `/presets/` folder, you can find some examples of preset files.

 ## Example